 Returning from the dead

-A favorite character is involved in a plane crash or similar event.
-He or she is missing and presumed dead, but the body is never found.
-The character leaves the show, only to return later, oftentimes with another actor assuming the role.
+A favorite character is involved in a plane crash.
+Or they lose control of their car and it crashes over a cliff and into the sea.
+The character is then missing and presumed dead, but the body is never found.
+Thus the character leaves the show, only to return later, oftentimes with another actor assuming the role.

 This plot line has many possibilities.
 The character may be recovering from the aforementioned amnesia.
-Or maybe not.
-Either way, the memories will eventually return.
-The other scenario is when the character returns after being held captive somewhere.
-Regardless of the circumstances, no one ever makes it home until after their spouse or lover has found someone else.
+(Their memories will eventually return.)
+The other scenario is the character escaping after being held captive somewhere.
+Regardless of the circumstances, no one ever makes it home until after their spouse or lover has moved on and found someone else.